SoftwareHeritage/swh-web/README-uri-scheme.md

 * /revision/<SHA1_GIT>?timestamp=<TIMESTAMP>&origin=<ORIGIN>

+  TODO: remove this?

   - Same as /revision/<SHA1_GIT> but looking up sha1 git using origin at a given timestamp.

 * /revision/?timestamp=<TIMESTAMP>&origin=<ORIGIN>

+  TODO: remove this?

 Show all branches of origin at a given timestamp.

 -* /revision/<TIMESTAMP>/<ORIGIN>|
+- TODO: remove this?
 -
 -  - Show all branches of origin at a given timestamp